-Technically, slugs and snails aren't insects but are rather mollusks.
+Technically, slugs and snails aren't insects but mollusks.
 They can prove to be quite problematic in the garden, however, and they are definitely garden pests.
 Slugs are slimy and gray, black or brown in color.
 They can be as small as 1/2 inch or as large as 3 inches.
 Snails look almost exactly like slugs except that they carry a shell on their back.

 Slugs need protection from the hot sun, so they'll seek shelter under rocks, mulch and whatever else they can find in your garden.
 If you have a slug or snail problem, lay a few small boards in your garden.
 During the day, the slugs will hide under the wood, and you can simply flip it over and collect them.

 If you prefer a more hands-off approach, sprinkle diatomaceous earth around your plants.
 This will kill any soft-bodied animals that try to cross it.
 You can also set up beer traps.
 Sink a few shallow pans into your garden so that the top of the pan is level with the ground and then fill it with beer.
 The slugs will come in for a drink, get stuck and drown.
 The slugs are attracted to the yeast, so as an option to using beer you can simply mix yeast in water to make a slurry, and bait your traps with this.
 Empty and refresh your traps twice a week.